(Update: May 2017) This post originally appeared in 2014. We’ve updated it with what we’ve learned since then.

 Depending on your sense of what’s reasonable.
-Or I could as easily predict that I will have just under 26 users.
-Regardless, I can be very sure that the real number will fall somewhere in the middle.
+Or I could as easily predict that I will have just 26 users.
+Regardless, I can be very sure that the real number will probably fall somewhere in the middle.

 Noah Kagan of Mint.com, discusses this process in his informative blog.
 He points out that the only workable approach to gaining users is to work backwards from a clearly defined goal, breaking down the channels and methods of user acquisition, their costs and their timescales, into one simple to follow spreadsheet.
 And while his own projections of how Mint.com would reach 100,000 users in 6 months seem wildly optimistic (including a 25% conversion rate from sponsored adds on Digg.com, with a CTR of 10%), this type of planning actually brought Mint a million users in that same period.

 The Assumption Spreadsheet

 Before launching, it’s important to relate your marketing goals to your assumptions.
-If your goal is, say, 30,000 users within the first six months after launch, you’ll have to justify that growth with something more than faith.
+If your goal is, say, 30,000 users within the first six months after launch, you’ll have to justify that growth with something more than hope.
 You’ll have to show how you assume it can be done.
 Catalogue and quantify your methods of getting this growth, in ways that can be tested quickly and definitively, including the costs of acquisition per user.

 Your assumptions for marketing costs might look something like this: